 17. POWER TO CO-OPT

-The Executive shall have the power and obligation to co-opt Members to the Executive being any person or persons from its own membership or such other group, co-operative, association or body as may in the opinion of the Executive be necessary to ensure that the Association has adequate expertise and representation to ensure that the Association’s objects and activities can be properly carried out.
+The Executive shall have the power and obligation to co-opt Members to the Executive being any person or persons from its own membership or such other group, co-operative, association or body as may in the opinion of the Executive be necessary to ensure that the Association has adequate expertise and representation to ensure that the Association’s objectives and activities can be properly carried out.

 SECTION E: MEETINGS OF THE ASSOCIATION